 Three Part Question

-In [adults presenting with pain] is [intranasal fentanyl superior to intravenous morphine] at [reducing pain]?
+In [adults presenting to the Emergency Department in pain] is [intranasal fentanyl superior to intravenous morphine] at [reducing pain]?

 Clinical Scenario

-It's 7:45am and you are just winding down with a coffee before the end of a shift and the doors to emergency department burst open.
+It is 7:45am and you are just winding down with a coffee before the end of a shift and the doors to the Emergency Department (ED) burst open.
 Lying on a stretcher is a young, obese lady who is screaming in agony.
 She has an obvious fracture dislocation of the ankle.
-Just when you thought things couldn't get any worse she is presented to you by the paraamedics as the renowned Vera No-veins.
+Just when you thought things couldn't get any worse the paramedics inform you that she has no visible peripheral veins.
 While you evaluate your options of escape you ask yourself the question: "Would intranasal fentanyl be as efficacious as intravenous morphine in the reduction of pain from this broken ankle"?

 Search Strategy